 - From the day we are born until the day we die, we are all on the mental health spectrum. - Knowing where we are on the mental health spectrum and what challenges impact our mental health better prepares us for the future and improves our ability to live in balance. - Remember, identifying where you are on the spectrum is not a competition.
-The most important component is being honest with yourself and allowing yourself to work on whatever challenges you face. - If you need to talk to someone about your mental health, the counseling center is a great place to start.
-CHANGE PPT SLIDE
+The most important component is being honest with yourself and allowing yourself to work on whatever challenges you face. - If you need to talk to someone about your mental health, you can talk to a trusted adult, teacher or a school counselor.
+CHANGE PPT SLIDE - If you need immediate help please call the Didi Hirsch Suicide Hotline 1-877-727-4747 or Teen Line 1-800-852-8336.